Alirio Rodríguez: Collections

-Rodríguez’s work represented Venezuela at the XXXVII Venice International Art Biennial.
-His work is part of the collections of the Museo de Arte Contemporáneo de Caracas, Museo de Bellas Artes de Caracas, Galería de Arte Nacional in Caracas, Museo Alejandro Otero, Fundación Celarg, the Jack S. Blanton Museum of Art at the University of Texas at Austin, and others.
+Rodríguez's work is held in the permanent collections of the Museo de Arte Contemporáneo de Caracas, the Museo de Bellas Artes de Caracas, the Galería de Arte Nacional, the Museo Alejandro Otero, the Fundación Celarg, and the Jack S. Blanton Museum of Art at the University of Texas at Austin.

 Awards

 The following is a partial list of awards and prizes earned by Rodríguez: